Our team.

 Katrina Hindle

-Katrina is a Toronto based musical theatre performer/teacher.
-She is a graduate from both the Eastwood Collegiate Integrated Arts Program where she was a vocal, dance, and drama major, as well as a graduate from the Triple Threat program at the Randolph College for the Performing Arts in Toronto.
-She has trained in many styles including ballet, lyrical, jazz, tap, hip hop, modern, acro, and musical theatre.
-Throughout her life she has performed competitively and has received many awards and scholarships including an opportunity to perform on Broadway in New York City.
+Katrina is a Toronto-based musical theatre performer/teacher.
+She is a graduate from both the Eastwood Collegiate Integrated Arts Program, where she was a vocal, dance, and drama major, as well as a graduate from the Triple Threat program at the Randolph College for the Performing Arts in Toronto.
+She has trained in many styles, including ballet, lyrical, jazz, tap, hip hop, modern, acro, and musical theatre.
+Throughout her life, she has performed competitively and has received many awards and scholarships, including an opportunity to perform on Broadway in New York City.
 She has also performed with the K-W Symphony, NIKE HANGtime Fitness, and the Kitchener-Waterloo Oktoberfest.
-Her most recent and favourite performing credits include Legally Blonde: The Musical (Pilar), Seussical: The Musical (Bird Girl), and Guys and Dolls (Hot Box Dancer).
+Her most recent and favourite performing credits include Legally Blonde: The Musical (Pilar), Rogers and Hammerstein's Cinderella (Ella), Anything Goes (Choreographer/Reno's Angels), and Anastasia: The Musical (Choreographer/Romanov Sister).
 When she is not performing, Katrina loves to teach children of all ages.
-She loves bringing her positive and bubbly energy to her students as well as the ability to really push them to become their best.
-She is so excited to be able to share her love of dance with the City Dance Corps Youth Program!
+She loves bringing her positive and bubbly energy to her students, as well as the ability to really push them to become their best.
+She is so excited to continue to share her love of dance with the City Dance Corps Youth Program!

 Krystalia Hatzinakos

 Krystalia began dancing at the London School of Dance at the age of three, engaging in dance examinations and competitions over the span of thirteen years.
-Krystalia completed Royal Academy of Dance ballet exams up until the Advanced 2 level.
+Krystalia completed Royal Academy of Dance ballet exams up to the Advanced 2 level.
 She also completed jazz, tap, and acro exams with the British Association of Teachers of Dancing, earning the associate teaching exam certificates for tap and jazz styles.
 Alongside her technical training, Krystalia attended Wexford Collegiate School for the Arts where she expanded her performance experience in contemporary and musical theatre.
-Currently, Krystalia is completing an undergraduate degree in Kinesiology and Physical Education at the University of Toronto, adding knowledge of mobility, strength, and conditioning exercise to her repertoire.
+Krystalia holds a Bachelor of Kinesiology and Physical Education from the University of Toronto, adding knowledge of mobility, strength, and conditioning exercise to her repertoire.
+Furthering her education, Krystalia is currently completing a Master of Science in Occupational Therapy.
 While completing her degree, Krystalia has had opportunities to work and volunteer in a variety of rehabilitative healthcare settings, assisting physiotherapists and occupational therapists in providing care to clients and families.
 Here, she has facilitated adapted movement-based programming for populations with diverse abilities, learning effective ways to foster inclusive spaces for people of varying ages and skill levels.
 Krystalia prioritizes the fun and enjoyment of her students while valuing inclusivity by taking an individualized approach to teaching.
 She strives to empower, motivate, and support students as they work towards achieving their personal goals.

 Seanna Bailey